FREQUENTLY ASKED QUESTIONS

 What if pregnancy is not achieved following the embryo transfer?

 Whilst most of our families are successfully pregnant, sometimes a transfer does not result in a pregnancy.
-In these situations you can return to have one of your unused frozen embryos transferred.
-If you don’t have any, Dr Potter will consult with you regarding the best options for the future.
+In this case, you can return to have a frozen embryo transferred.
+If you don’t have any remaining embryos, Dr Potter will consult with you regarding the best options for the future.

 What happens once I am in Australia – do I still consult with Dr Potter?